castcollab/tesserae2/README.rst

 -------------

-Cortexpy is free software; you can redistribute it and/or modify it under the terms of the :doc:`Apache License version 2.0</license>`.
+Cortexpy is free software; you can redistribute it and/or modify it under the terms of the Apache License version 2.0.
 Contributions are welcome.
 Please join us on `GitHub <https://github.com/winni2k/cortexpy>`_.

 Installation